Control plane scaling

 The following table presents scaling strategies in the typical order of implementation as your Nomad cluster grows and evolves.

-Strategy | Pros | Cons | Best for |
+| Strategy | Pros | Cons | Best for |

-Vertical autoscaling | Simplest way to increase capacity | Cap to how large you can scale | You need quick capacity increases without the increased cost of adding nodes |
+| Vertical Autoscaling | Simplest way to increase capacity | Cap to how large you can scale | You need capacity increases without the increased cost of adding nodes |

-Horizontal autoscaling | Easy to implement with no downtime | Increased instance cost, not recommended to scale passed 5 nodes | If current server node count is 3, instance sizes are near maximum, and you are observing performance bottlenecks |
+| Horizontal Autoscaling | Easy to implement with no downtime | Increased instance cost, not recommended to scale passed 5 nodes | If current server node count is 3, instance sizes are near maximum, and you are observing performance bottlenecks |

-Read-only replicas | Improved read scalability, Reduced write contention | Additional resource overhead | You've reached vertical and horizontal scaling limit, large scheduling events or other read operation bottlenecks |
+| Read-only replicas | Improved read scalability, Reduced write contention | Additional resource overhead | You've reached vertical and horizontal scaling limit, large scheduling events or other read operation bottlenecks |

-Federated clusters | Global scale, improved fault tolerance | Increased operational complexity | Multi-region deployments, large enterprise footprint |
+| Federated clusters | Global scale, improved fault tolerance | Increased operational complexity | Multi-region deployments, large enterprise footprint |

-Scaling Nomad server nodes is a crucial aspect of maintaining a healthy and efficient cluster as your workload demands increase.
+Scaling Nomad Enterprise server nodes is a crucial aspect of maintaining a healthy and efficient cluster as your workload demands increase.
 Remember that each scaling strategy has its own pros and cons, and the best approach depends on your specific use case, growth trajectory, and operational capabilities.

 Tip